-AGRs create a particularly hostile environment for detectors. which neutron must withstand the very high temperature that characteristic of them.
-While detectors can operate to specification design decades, at some point their performance will degrade.
+AGRs create a particularly hostile environment for neutron detectors, which must withstand the very high temperature that is a characteristic of them.
+While detectors can operate to design specification for decades, at some point their performance will degrade.
 To avoid that happening, detectors need regular replacement.
 A consequence of the AGR power stations being scheduled for decommissioning in 2008, was that replacement detectors in sufficient numbers to support their operation far beyond that year did not exist.
 At the point EDF Energy took ownership, only a small number of potentially useable spare detectors were available.
 There were no companies able to manufacture new stock.
 Drawings of the detectors showed the design to be obsolete in relation to modern manufacturing processes and standards.
 The specialists who had manufactured the originals had long since left the industry, taking their skills with them.
 With very few replacements available for the obsolete neutron detectors, EDF Energy would not be able to operate its reactors to their extended end of life date.
 If they were shut down, EDF would lose around £750,000 in revenue per reactor per day.
 At the point that this was discovered, the possibility of having to shut its UK fleet of AGR power stations was one of the largest financial risks EDF faced at a global level.
+Maintaining the safety of nuclear facilities and maximising their lifetime value

 Solution Adapting an obsolete design to modern standards Many of the world's nuclear power stations were built many decades ago and are reaching their planned decommissioning dates.
 Given the pressure on countries to secure their supply of low carbon power, there is a growing need to extend their life.
 The ability to sustain legacy nuclear grade equipment on which their safe operation depends is a growing requirement.
-EDF Energy recognised Curtiss-Wright's high level of specialist skill in delivering 'ageing and obsolescence' programmes to nuclear operators around the world.
-Curtiss-Wright has strong capabilities in refurbishment, reverse engineering, redesign and remanufacture of precision engineered, nuclear grade components or entire systems that met now historic standards and are no longer in production.
-Curtiss-Wright was contracted by EDF Energy to deliver a legacy neutron detector management programme soon after the company took control of the power stations in 2009.
-Firstly, Curtiss-Wright delivered a development program to regenerate the skills required to build and test detectors.
+EDF Energy recognised Ultra's high level of specialist skill in delivering 'ageing and obsolescence' programmes to nuclear operators around the world.
+Ultra has strong capabilities in refurbishment, reverse engineering, redesign and remanufacture of precision engineered, nuclear grade components or entire systems that met now historic standards and are no longer in production.
+Ultra was contracted by EDF Energy to deliver a legacy neutron detector management programme soon after the company took control of the power stations in 2009.
+Firstly, Ultra delivered a development programme to regenerate the specific skills required to build and test detectors.
 We then tested existing spares to discover how many were still useable, which produced a confirmed inventory of five years.

 In parallel, we updated the specifications of the detectors to include the latest engineering best practice and enable them to be built using modern manufacturing processes.
 To support production quality and efficiency, we created a custom manufacturing and testing area in our Wimborne, UK, site.
 This facility allowed us to manufacture new units to the updated design and carry out their radiological testing all under one roof.
 We also supported EDF Energy with the safety case documents required by the Office for Nuclear Regulation.
 As part of the successful approval process, we met with the regulator as subject matter experts to train them on the detectors, including their manufacture and operation.
+Maintaining the safety of nuclear facilities and maximising their lifetime value